Purple Line (Bangkok): Southern section

-Approval was expected in mid 2017 with a tender due in the second half of 2017.
+The Thai Cabinet was expected to approve the tender in mid 2017 with a tender then to be issued in the second half of 2017.
 On 25 July 2017, Cabinet approval was given, but the tender was then delayed until 2018.
 By December 2018, a tender had still not been issued and was further delayed.
 In August 2019, subject to final land acquisition, a March 2020 tender was planned.
 In mid 2020, the Ministry of Transport still aimed for a tendering process within 2020 despite COVID-19 related delays.
-The MRTA expected the tender to be issued in February 2021.
-If construction commences in the second half of 2021, the extension is projected to enter service in 2027.
+The MRTA then expected to issue a tender in February 2021. and if construction had begun in 2021, the extension was projected to enter service sometime in 2027.
+However, the tender was delayed yet again and subsequently cancelled in August 2021 until it was finally issued in November 2021.

-Construction contracts were finally signed in March 2022 for a planned 2027 opening date.
-Construction is in progress, with civil work 3.45% complete as of September 2022.
+Construction contracts were signed on 11 March 2022 with a construction period of 2005 days for a planned 2027 opening date.

+Construction progress

+Contactors were issued with a Notice to Proceed on 25 April 2022 giving them access to sites along the route with actual construction planned to begin from August 2022.
+Construction began in early August for two contract sections, 3 & 4.
+Some 410 lots and 500 buildings will need to be appropriated to build the extension and as of May 2022 many of them were still to be surveyed.

+Construction progress was at 3.45% complete at the end of September 2022.
+By the end of November 2022, construction progress was at 4.30%.